onflow/flow-nft/README.md

     log(display.description)
     log(display.thumbnail)
 }

-// The owner is stored directly on the NFT object let owner: Address = nft.owner!.address!

-// Inspect the type of this NFT to verify its origin let nftType = nft.getType()

-// `nftType.identifier` is `A.e03daebed8ca0615.ExampleNFT.NFT`
 ```

 ### How to implement metadata

-The [example NFT contract](contracts/ExampleNFT.cdc) shows how to implement metadata views.
+The [example NFT contract](contracts/ExampleNFT.cdc) shows a basic example
+for how to implement metadata views.

 ### List of views

+The views marked as `Core views` are considered the minimum required views to provide a full picture of any NFT.
+If you want your NFT to be able to be easily accessed and understood by third-party apps such as the [Flow NFT Catalog](https://nft-catalog.vercel.app/) it should implement all of them as a pre-requisite.

 | Name        | Purpose                                    | Status      | Source                                              | Core view
 | ----------- | ------------------------------------------ | ----------- | --------------------------------------------------- | --------------------------------------------------- |